puttak/bdproject/README.md

 Abstract
 ------------
-Needless to say, the success in combating COVID-19 depends on the timing and extent of well-informed policies, guidelines and laws.
-However, also societal sentiment plays a big role.
-It is crucial whether top-down imposed measures are responsibly obeyed by society or merely derided.
-In select cases, governments have been rather slow in imposing national measures, which led to states, counties and municipalities taking the lead within their scope of governance.
+Success in combating COVID-19 depends on multiple factors.
+Timing and extent of well-informed policies, guidelines and laws are important.
+Collaboration at practically all governance levels is needed.
+Lastly, societal sentiment with respect to the pandemic plays a key role, as it is crucial whether top-down imposed measures are responsibly obeyed or merely derided.
-This semester project aims at disentangling the effect of policy responses to the COVID-19 pandemic in the US by applying panel regression and sentiment analysis.
+To this end, the U.S. provides an interesting case as a federal country which government has been delaying broad interventions to combat the pandemic for a prolonged period of time.
+This led to sub-national governance level actors such as states, counties and municipalities taking the lead within their specific mandates.
+As a result, response strategies were likely heterogeneous
+over space and time.

+We want to apply panel regression and sentiment analysis to disentangle the effect of state and national level policy interventions on reducing the number of infections and deaths due to COVID-19.

-In a first step, we manually code policy interventions such as guidelines, laws, and health infrastructure expansions at the state-level over time.
+In a first step, we will manually code policy interventions such as guidelines, laws, and health infrastructure investments at the state-level over time.
-Second, we collect state level data on demographic and socioeconomic characteristics, health-related infrastructure, weather, et cetera, which will be used as control variables in the regression framework.
+Second, we will collect state level data on demographic and socioeconomic characteristics, health-related infrastructure, weather, et cetera, which will be used as control variables in the regression framework.
 Third, we apply sentiment analysis to at least two major newspapers loosely representative of